Shopping experts predict what’s in store for Black Friday 2022

 Sales will happen early and often

 The day after Thanksgiving used to mark the start of the holiday shopping season.
 But Black Friday sales have crept up earlier and earlier over the last few years, and this year is no exception.
-Target launched its holiday season savings with the Target Deal Days event on Oct.
-6, several days earlier than in 2021.
-Amazon held a members-only Prime Early Access Sale Oct.
-11 and 12.
-More events like these will pop up later in October and early in November.
+Target launched its holiday season savings with the Target Deal Days event on Octobet 6, several days earlier than in 2021.
+Amazon held a members-only Prime Early Access Sale on October 11 and 12.
+More events like these will pop up later in October and early November.

 Sales will continue throughout the next couple of months, giving shoppers plenty of opportunities to find deals.
 Experts expect that while some retailers will sit on some of their best promotions until closer to Black Friday, there’s no need to wait.